juju/docs/src/en/howto-vagrant-workflow.md

 ### Preparing to use Vagrant

-Head over to the [Juju Vagrant](config-vagrant.html) provider documentation for instructions on downloading and preparing your new virtual machine.
+See [Configuring for Vagrant](./config-vagrant.html) for instructions on downloading and preparing your new virtual machine.

 ## Writing your first charm

 ###  Preparing our local charm repository

-We will need to create a directory structure that reflects the current standard for juju charm repositories.
+We will need to create a directory structure that reflects the current standard for Juju charm repositories.

 ```bash
 mkdir -p ~/vagrant/charms/trusty
 ```

 Feel free to add any other LTS based target directory, for example if you were to target Precise Pangolin as a release for your charm, the command would be:

 ```bash
 mkdir -p ~/vagrant/charms/precise
 ```

-For the remainder of this tutorial, I will assume we are targeting Trusty, as it's the current LTS target of choice.
+For the remainder of this tutorial Trusty will be used.

-###  Installing Charm-Tools
+###  Installing Charm Tools

-Now is a good time to fetch Charm Tools.
-But what are charm tools you ask?

-> Charm Tools offer a means for users and charm authors to create, search, fetch, update, and manage charms.
+Charm Tools offer a means for users and charm authors to create, search, fetch, update, and manage charms.

 These can be installed via homebrew.